osuran/azure-artifacts/wso2as/README.md

 #### 1.6 Assigning roles to Service Principal

 Once you created the service principal, next step is to grant permission on it, that is assigning roles.
-More about this can be found [here.](https://azure.microsoft.com/en-us/documentation/articles/role-based-access-built-in-roles/)
+More about role types can be found [here.](https://azure.microsoft.com/en-us/documentation/articles/role-based-access-built-in-roles/)

 >     azure role assignment create --spn <service-principal-name> --roleName "Owner" --subscription <subscription-id>